Oral Contraceptives: Risks and Benefits

 Taking birth control pills may increase the risk of

-high blood pressure.
+.
 This risk may be greater if you have other conditions, like being overweight, having a family history of high blood pressure, or

-smoking.
+.
 If you take birth control pills, your doctor will check your blood pressure.
 If you already have high blood pressure, talk to your doctor about other contraceptive options.

 Women aged 35 or older who smoke heavily and take birth control pills have an increased risk of having a

-stroke.
+.
 You may have an even greater risk if you have other risk factors (eg, family history of cardiovascular disease,

 , high blood pressure).
 If you want to take birth control pills, you should first

 , since smoking increases your chance of developing many other health problems.

 Taking birth control pills for many years may increase the risk of certain types of cancer, like